LibreTexts/ngshare/README.md

 This project has 2 parts
 * `ngshare` is the final API server that will be used in nbgrader in production.
  Written as Tornado Web Server and using SQLAlchemy.
+	* `vngshare` stands for Vserver-like Notebook Grader Share.
+It has the same functionality as `ngshare` but is built as a stand-alone server (does not require JupyterHub environment), which makes testing easier.
 * `vserver` is a simple and **vulnerable** API server, written in Flask, that allows testing the project structurte and development of frontend without waiting for backend.